OwenRask/Gemini_Digitization_Guide/README.md

 # Gemini_Digitization_Guide
 This repository serves as a guide for John-Eric and Winnie’s pre-docs (as well as anyone else they share it with) on how to use Google’s Gemini API to digitize scanned documents.
 The process outlined here transforms complex historical documents into structured, usable data files.
 This README provides step-by-step instructions on how to run and customize the provided template code for any digitization task.
 The remainder of the document includes an outline with detailed guides and explanatory videos to support this process.
+When first learning the process, one should proceed by the numbered headers.

 # Overview of the Process

-# Structuring the File to Digitize
+# 1. Structuring the File to Digitize

-# Page Schema (Page.py)
+# 2. Page Schema (Page.py)

-# Prompts
+# 3. Prompts

-# Digitizer Code (Digitizer.py)
+# 4. Digitizer Code (Digitizer.py)

-# Bringing Everything Together (Config.py)
+# 5. Bringing Everything Together (Config.py)

-# Running the Whole Process (Main.py)
+# 6. Running the Whole Process (Main.py)

-# Common Debugging Techniques and Issues
+# 7. Common Debugging Techniques and Issues